 Even worse for the plaintiffs, the appellate court agreed with the trial court that it seemed like the experts had their minds made up before digging into the research.
 Clearly unhappy with the experts, the appellate court said that “scientists whose conviction about the ultimate conclusion of their research is so firm that they are willing to aver under oath that it is correct prior to performing the necessary validating tests could properly be viewed by the [trial] court as lacking the objectivity that is the hallmark of the scientific method.”
 Ouch.

-So, to sum it up, the appellate essentially said that the experts were dead set on reaching a predetermined causal conclusion and failed to consider alternate causes.
+So, let’s sum all of this up.
+Essentially, the appellate said that experts were set on reaching a predetermined causal conclusion.
+They failed to consider alternate causes.
 Does that sound familiar?
 That would be a great description of what happens time and again in the logical reasoning section of the LSAT.
-The stimulus author takes scant evidence and jumps to a causal conclusion, ignoring other possibilities and creating causal relationships out of thin air.
-This habit of stimulus authors acting as if there’s just one cause for every effect, and that they have enough information to identify it, gives knowledgable test takers the upper hand on the LSAT.
-If you want to learn how to quickly recognize and attack the comically flawed ways the LSAT uses causal reasoning, why not join me this Wednesday at 8:00 p.m.
-EST for our free Casual Secrets seminar?
-Hope to see you then!
+The stimulus author takes scant evidence and jumps to a causal conclusion.
+They ignore other possibilities and creating causal relationships out of thin air.
+This habit of stimulus authors acting as if there’s just one cause for every effect, and that they have enough information to identify it, gives knowledgeable test takers the upper hand on the LSAT.